davidjpurser/Warwick-LaTeX-Beamer-Theme/README.md

 `\usetheme[style=blue,external]{Warwick}`

+* `externalfront` shows 'The University of Warwick' below 'Warwick' only on the title page.
-`external` shows 'The University of Warwick' below 'Warwick'.
+* `external` shows 'The University of Warwick' below 'Warwick'.
+(Using both behaves as `external`).
-`style` is one of aubergine,blue,ruby,orange,gold.
+* `style` is one of `aubergine,blue,ruby,orange,gold`.
 Default is blue.

 [from]: https://github.com/pazz/beamerthemeWarwick